 Call the Quitline for specialist advice on quitting smoking on 13 78 48

 Visit the Quit website

 There may also be a pharmacist or dietitian who can give you helpful information to aid your recovery.

 Call 1300 36 27 87 and talk to one of our qualified heart health professionals.

-Our free health information service can help you find a cardiac rehabilitation program near you.
+Our free helpline can help you find a cardiac rehabilitation program near you.